The NFIP Has Expired

 Countdown to the NFIP Expiration

-Major Flood Updates In the next 2 weeks, there are several major updates in regards to the National Flood Insurance Program: Program Expiration on March 23rd The NFIP, once again, is set to expire at midnight on Friday, March 23rd.
-The NFIP continues to be tied to the Congressional Budget.
-If there is a government shutdown, the NFIP also shuts down.
+NFIP Could Possibly Lapse This Friday As of the writing of this message, Congress has not yet extended the National Flood Insurance Program, which expires at midnight on Friday, November 30th.
+There is currently no clear path forward, but experts are “cautiously optimistic” a deal will be struck in Congress to avoid an NFIP lapse.
 This will continue to be an issue as Congress intends to only pass short term extensions for the foreseeable future.
-Unlike past extensions, this will be our ONLY update until March 23rd.
-So please be vigilant.
-FEMA has issued guidance for insurance companies on how to handle writing new flood policies, policy renewals, and claims during a flood program expiration.
+There are three possible paths forward as of writing this update: -A lapse of the NFIP -A 7 day extension to align the NFIP with Federal appropriations -A 6 Month extension to allow for appropriate reforms FEMA has issued guidance for insurance companies on how to handle writing new flood policies, policy renewals, and claims during a flood program expiration.
 The MCC has created consumer guidance for you as an insured to know what to do before, during and after a flood program expiration.
-Overall, our guidance outlines that: -If you have a flood policy renewing after March 23rd, and within the next few weeks, PAY IT NOW -If you are planning to […]
+Overall, our guidance outlines that: -If you have a flood policy renewing after November 30th, and within the next few weeks, either pay it now or ask for the renewal statement (billed renewals can be paid during a NFIP lapse) -If you are planning to […]

 Join Our Email List or Ask A Question